 Taxi stands are located downstairs outside the baggage areas for all terminals at SFO, on the island across the street from the terminal curb.
 They are generally more expensive than taking ride share services.

-BART and Ferry from SFO to Sausalito
+BART and Ferry from San Francisco Airport to Sausalito

 If you’re arriving during the day, the weather is nice and your luggage has wheels, you can combine the BART subway system and the Sausalito Ferry to get from SFO to downtown Sausalito and see beautiful scenery as you do so.
 You can check the BART system news page to confirm that there are no current service problems that would affect your trip.